-- again in accordance with the law as laid down by the court. - Second, primary legislation must to the extent possible be given an interpretation which conforms with the principles of the ECHR.
+• Second, primary legislation must to the extent possible be given an interpretation which conforms with the principles of the ECHR.

-This permits UK courts some (thought not complete) latitude in the interpretation of Acts of Parliament, allowing the courts, where there is ambiguity in the language, to "read in" adequate compensation rights to ensure that the UK complies with its ECHR obligations.
-Again, this potentially gives shareholders a direct right of redress and compensation.
+This permits UK courts some (though not complete) latitude in the interpretation of Acts of Parliament, allowing the courts, where there is ambiguity in the language, to "read in" adequate compensation rights to ensure that the UK complies with its ECHR obligations.
+Again, this potentially gives shareholders a direct right of redress with respect to compensation.
+The more complex the nationalisation legislation, the most likely it is that ambiguities will arise, giving shareholders potential claims.

-Third, if the primary legislation is not sufficiently ambiguous to permit a conforming interpretation, the UK courts may make a "declaration of incompatibility".
+• Third, if the primary legislation is not sufficiently ambiguous to permit a conforming interpretation, the UK courts may make a "declaration of incompatibility".